porsche-design-system/porsche-design-system/packages/components-js/src/components/form/textarea-wrapper/textarea-wrapper.design.md

 ### 4. Pure (without label) TBD

-Use Pure only for a dedicated use where the need for a stringing of fields is necessary, e.g. XY
+Use Pure (without label) only for a dedicated use where the need for a stringing of fields is necessary, e.g. XY

 ---